Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

+Since $ \Delta \mathcal{E}_{min} \geq0 $, the $ C_{s}(t) $ reaches saturation significantly earlier in chaotic systems than in integrable ones, where $ \Delta \mathcal{E}_{min} $ approaches zero (in the semi-classical limit).
+This early saturation in chaotic systems suggests a faster transition to complexity, reflecting the underlying chaotic nature compared to the gradual, regular build-up in integrable systems.
+This dichotomy makes it a powerful tool to distinguish chaos from regularity.
+This trend aligns with observations in bean- and peanut-shaped billiards, where the onset of chaos leads to an apparent early saturation of SC growth.
+In contrast, integrable billiards (circle and ellipse) maintain a persistent rise in complexity (\cref{fig14}).

-To make the Hilbert space of an infinite-dimensional quantum system manageable for practical calculations, we truncate it to a finite dimension, specifically setting $D = 1000$.
-This choice of $D$ is specifically suitable considering, computational time, convergence of $C_{s}(t)$, and resolution between different temperatures.
-For a quantum system with $D$-dimensional Hilbert space and non-degenerate energy spectrum, the number of distinct lowest energy eigenvalues $\mathcal{N}$ can match the truncated Hilbert space dimension $D$\cite{Aleman2012}.
-For computing spectral complexity, the essential component is the energy spectrum, which we obtain numerically following Eq. (\ref{eq15}).
+To make the Hilbert space of an infinite-dimensional quantum system manageable for practical calculations, we truncate it to a finite dimension, specifically setting $ D = 1000 $.
+This choice of $ D $ is specifically suitable considering, computational time, convergence of $ C_{s}(t) $, and resolution between different temperatures.
+For a quantum system with $ D- $dimensional Hilbert space and non-degenerate energy spectrum, the number of distinct lowest energy eigenvalues $ \mathcal{N} $ can match the truncated Hilbert space dimension $ D $\cite{Aleman2012}.
+In integrable systems, $ \mathcal{N} $ acts as a resolution parameter: higher $ \mathcal{N} $ values improve the distinguishability of $ C_s(t) $ at different temperatures.
+This is because SC, in its definition, has input from the full spectrum of the system.
+For computing SC, the essential component is the energy spectrum, which we obtain numerically following \cref{eq15}.

-Here, in Fig. (\ref{fig13}), we observe a clear distinction in the late-time behaviour of $C_s(t)$ between different billiard shapes.
-Specifically, for integrable billiards with circular ( Fig. (\ref{fig13}(a))) and oval (Fig. (\ref{fig13}(c))) shapes, the spectral complexity saturates at a noticeably later timescale than for non-integrable billiards with bean (Fig. (\ref{fig13}(b))) and peanut (Fig. (\ref{fig13}(d))) shapes.
+Here, in \cref{fig14}, we observe a clear distinction in the late-time behaviour of $ C_s(t) $ between different billiard shapes.
+Specifically, for integrable billiards with circular (\cref{fig14}(a)) and elliptical (\cref{fig14}(c)) shapes, SC saturates at a noticeably later timescale than for non-integrable billiards with bean (\cref{fig14}(b)) and peanut (\cref{fig14}(d)) shapes.
 In chaotic (non-integrable) systems, level repulsion, the tendency for energy levels to avoid crossing or clustering, prevents the energy difference $\Delta \mathcal{E}_{min}$ from approaching zero.
-As a result, the saturation timescales for spectral complexity in chaotic systems are significantly shorter than those observed in integrable systems, revealing a disparity of several orders of magnitude.
+As a result, the saturation timescales for SC in chaotic systems are significantly shorter than those observed in integrable systems, revealing a disparity of several orders of magnitude.